vxgmichel/aiostream/docs/utilities.rst

 Utilities
 =========

-:ref:`aiostream` also provides utilites for general asynchronous iteration and asynchronous context management.
+aiostream_ also provides utilites for general asynchronous iteration and asynchronous context management.

 Asynchronous iteration
 ----------------------